 The scenery along this canal continues to be absolutely beautiful.
 Almost as soon as we left our mooring and went under the next bridge it was like we were nowhere near the town!

 Everyday we still have to pinch ourselves that we are so lucky to have this wonderful life, full of lovely new adventures every day.

 The canal is lined with trees and passes through lovely countryside with views of hills all around.

 We were lucky to find another fabulous mooring on the Bollington Aqueduct.

 The White Nancy monument was erected by the Gaskell family in the 19th century to commemorate the Battle of Waterloo.
 Apparently, the son was in the Battle of Waterloo and the monument would enable him to always find his way home.
 I’m not sure if this is true, but that’s what we were told by a couple of locals.

-We had a little wander up the canal.
-I bought a bracelet and lovely book mark from a trading canal boat.
+As we had a little wander up the canal, I bought a bracelet and lovely book mark from a trading canal boat.
 We then went to The Vale Inn and sat outside in the sunshine and watched cricket.
 Well, Paul watched the cricket!
 The Vale Inn is a great pub, with a good selection of real ale and the food looked delicious.